saaandbite/basepixelwar/README.md

 **Status:** Current – Hackathon MVP
 **Network:** Live on Base Sepolia Testnet

-Pada fase ini, kami memvalidasi ide inti PixelWar sebagai game PvP berbasis on-chain yang dapat dimainkan secara nyata, bukan sekadar konsep.
+In this phase, we are validating the core idea of PixelWar as a real-world playable on-chain PvP game, not just a concept.

-**Cakupan Pengembangan:**
+**Development Scope:**

 * **Hybrid Architecture**
-  Integrasi Next.js sebagai frontend dengan Base Smart Contract untuk logika on-chain, serta server off-chain untuk sinkronisasi gameplay.
+  Integration of Next.js as the frontend with Base Smart Contracts for on-chain logic, and an off-chain server for gameplay synchronization.
 * **1 vs 1 Wagering**
-  Implementasi mekanisme taruhan dasar antar pemain dengan pencairan hadiah otomatis melalui smart contract.
+  Implementation of basic wagering mechanisms between players with automatic prize distribution via smart contracts.
 * **Wallet Integration**
-  Menggunakan OnchainKit untuk onboarding wallet yang lebih sederhana dan cepat, termasuk dukungan Smart Wallet.
+  Using OnchainKit for simpler and faster wallet onboarding, including Smart Wallet support.
 * **Mid-Submission (12 Jan)**
-  Validasi alur dana (*flow of funds*) serta pengujian stabilitas koneksi wallet berdasarkan hasil playtest dan simulasi transaksi.
+  Validation of the flow of funds and testing wallet connection stability based on playtest results and transaction simulations.

 ---